sbcgua/ajson/docsite/docs/80-filtering.md

 # Filtering

-This feature allows creating a json from existing one skipping some nodes.
+This feature allows creating a JSON from existing one skipping some nodes.
 E.g. empty values, predefined paths or using your custom filter.

 ## Predefined filters